Skip and Loafer

 Skip and Loafer (Note: Transliteration of the original Japanese title.
-As for the Japanese title, Takamatsu explains that refers to the characters' ambitiousness while are worn with school uniforms, thus this title when translated correctly becomes either Skips and Loafers or Skippers and Loafers.) (スキップとローファー, Sukippu to Rōfā) is a Japanese manga series written and illustrated by Misaki Takamatsu.
-It has been serialized in Kodansha's Monthly Afternoon since August 2018.
+Takamatsu explained that refers to the characters' ambitiousness while are worn with school uniforms.) (スキップとローファー, Sukippu to Rōfā) is a Japanese manga series written and illustrated by Misaki Takamatsu.
+It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since August 2018.
 It has been licensed in North America for English release by Seven Seas Entertainment.
 An anime television series adaptation produced by P.A.
 Works aired from April to June 2023.
-A second season has been announced.
+A second season is set to premiere in April 2027.

+Both the manga and anime adaptation have been well received by critics.
 By March 2024, the manga had over 2.3 million copies in circulation.
-In 2023, Skip and Loafer won the 47th Kodansha Manga Award in the general category.
+In 2023, it won the 47th Kodansha Manga Award in the general category.
+The anime adaptation won the Best Storytelling Award at the 29th Shanghai Television Festival.

 Plot

 Mitsumi Iwakura is a high school student who moved from the outskirts of Ishikawa Prefecture to high school in Tokyo after graduating from junior high school.
 Mitsumi grew up in a depopulated area, with only eight students in her class.
 However, on the day of her entrance ceremony, she gets caught in the commuter rush and gets lost.
 A tall, handsome boy worried about Mitsumi calls out to her and runs to school with her.
 He is a student of the same school and her classmate by chance.